 After graduating from Emory University in 2013, he came straight to CU Boulder.
 “It’s very lucky it worked out to be such a nice place.
 Usually in academia you don’t have a lot of control where you’re placed on the job market.
 I was very fortunate.”

-Asked about upcoming research projects, Professor Strayhorn said: “The one I’m most excited to work on is looking at sentiment analysis: a method of finding emotion or positivity or negativity in a text using automated text methods.”
+When asked about upcoming research projects, Professor Strayhorn said: “The one I’m most excited to work on is looking at sentiment analysis: a method of finding emotion or positivity or negativity in a text using automated text methods.”

 “There’s been a lot of text analysis on the Supreme Court.
 The problem it’s run into though is that a Supreme Court opinion is a very complicated document that serves a lot of purposes.
 It’s not like a speech where it’s making one argument and has a tone to it; it has a lot of things that are jumbled together sort of Frankenstein-style,” Strayhorn says.
 “Our goal is to pick the text apart to see what different sections of the document are doing…and then using the sentiment on top of that to see if the court behaves more positive or negative towards certain actors.”